rubenwardy/minetest_modding_book/chapters/folders.md

 Introduction
 ------------

-In this chapter we will learn how the basic structure of a mod's folder.
+In this chapter we will learn the basic structure of a mod's folder.
-This is essential for creating mods.
+This is an essential skill when creating mods.

 * Mod Folders
 * Dependencies